-If you want to keep your card details away from the internet then this is a good way to do it.
-You have your original agreement with your phone bill provider and you won’t need to disclose these details to anyone else.
+If you want to keep your card details away from prowlers on the Internet then pay-by-phone is a good way to do it.
+You already have your original financial billing agreement with your phone-service provider.
+So the logic here is that you shouldn’t need to disclose payment details again to anyone else.

 As you can see, there are ups and downs to using this bingo payment method, depending on how you like to play.